Leadership Development at Luskin

 For a list of all past Senior Fellows, click here.

-Apply to the Senior Fellows program - DEADLINE: Friday, October 13 at 5pm.
+Application Process for Senior Fellows program - DEADLINE: Friday, October 9, 2020 by 5pm

-To submit your application for Senior Fellows, send an email to firstname.lastname@example.org with “Invitation to CCLE” in the subject line.
-This will give you access to CCLE where you will upload your application.
-Your resume must be submitted to UCLA Luskin CareerView.
-Information is also available on CCLE.
-Applications are due Friday, October 13 by 5pm.
+1. Send an email to firstname.lastname@example.org with “Invitation to CCLE” in the subject line.
+This will give you access to CCLE where you will upload your application and resume.

 - Write one or two paragraphs explaining your interest in strengthening your leadership skills.
 What are your current leadership roles?
 What does leadership and/or being a change agent mean to you?